Orlando Burger Battle – page 2

 There was a bit of a misstep at the end, unfortunately.
 When we went down to cast our votes, we discovered that they had already collected all the buckets.
 As a result, we were unable to cast our vote.
 I’m sure a hacky comedian would find a good joke about Florida voting here, but whatever.

 Here’s how we ranked them – but do bear in mind that the rankings here are really tight.
 Nine out of the eleven burgers we had were absolutely outstanding and I would be more than happy to go to any of the establishments to have another.
-Of the remaining two, one was just a bit too ambitious for its own good, and the other one… well, I’d just order the Chicken Crunch instead (Jesus, do they really serve it in that thing?
-How tacky can you get?)
+Of the remaining two, one was just a bit too ambitious for its own good, and the other one… well, I’d just order the Chicken Crunch instead.

 1. Artisan’s Table